Continuous-Time Best-Response and Related Dynamics in Tullock Contests with Convex Costs: Convergence of Continuous-Time Best-Response Dynamics

 \begin{theorem} The continuous best-response dynamics $\bx(t)$ in Tullock contests with weakly convex cost functions converges to an $\epsilon$-approximate pure-strategy Nash equilibrium in $O(\log(1/\epsilon))$ time.
 Further, there are instances where reaching an $\epsilon$-approximate equilibrium takes $\Omega(\log(1/\epsilon))$ time. \end{theorem}

 Note that linear dynamical systems converge in $\Theta(\log(1/\epsilon))$ time.
 In our dynamics, see equation~\eqref{eq:dx}, the $-x_i(t)$ term is linear but the $BR_i(s_{-i})$ term is non-linear, so a $\Theta(\log(1/\epsilon))$ convergence can be expected but is not obvious.
-We present the proof for the lower and upper bounds given in Theorem~\ref{thm:contConverge} separately.
-Let us start with the upper bound.
+We present the proof for the upper bound stated in Theorem~\ref{thm:contConverge} below and the lower bound in Appendix~\ref{app:proofs}.

-\begin{proof}[Proof of Theorem~\ref{thm:contConverge} (Upper Bound)] To prove this convergence result, we use the potential function given in \eqref{eq:V}.
+\begin{proof}[Theorem~\ref{thm:contConverge} (Upper Bound)] To prove this convergence result, we use the potential function given in \eqref{eq:V}.
 This potential has been used previously to prove the convergence of stochastic fictitious play for two-player zero-sum games with finite action space; see Section~\ref{sec:related} for further discussion.
 For an action profile $\bx$, let the potential function $V(\bx)$ be defined as:

 Notice that $\max_{z} u_i(z, s_{-i})$ is not well-defined if $s_{-i} = 0$.
 In this case, as discussed in Section~\ref{sec:prelim}, we assume that $BR_i(0) \in (0, \frac{1}{2 \max_i c_i'(0)}]$, and $V_i(\bx) = u_i(BR_i(0), 0) - u_i(x_i, 0)$.
 We will prove that such profiles can only occur during a short initial phase of the BR dynamics.